On the Reachability of 3-Dimensional Paths with a Prescribed Curvature Bound: Main results

-In this subsection, we present the construction method of the reachability set boundary without considering the terminal direction.
-The results coincide with the 2D case studied in~\cite{cockayne1975}. \begin{thm} Any boundary point of the reachability set without consideration of terminal directions can be reached by the curves belonging to the following classes: CS, CC, or their subsegments.
-Moreover, curves of CC required to reach the boundary points are limited to planar curves. \end{thm} \begin{pf*}{Proof.} Consideration of the reachability only on $x$ but not on $y$ implies that $\nabla\Phi = [ (\cdot) ,\; (\cdot) ,\; (\cdot) ,\; 0 ,\; 0 ,\; 0 ]^T$ in $\textbf{P0}_{\Phi}$, where $(\cdot)$ are unspecified values.
-The components corresponding to $y$ are considered zero, as the cost dependency on $y$, or the terminal direction is not considered.
-Then from the transversality condition of $\textbf{P0}_{\Phi}$, it follows $\mu(b) = \boldsymbol{0}$.
-Consequently, $W = 0$ at $b$ by definition, and hence $C = \psi \|W\| = 0$.
-Therefore, H can be disregarded when constructing the boundary of the reachability set.
-It remains to show that CSC or CCC curves can be reduced to CS or CC.
+Finally, we present the complete description of $\pi_3\left(\mathcal{G}_3(t_f)\right)$, or the position reachability set.
+The results expand the 2D case studied in~\cite{cockayne1975}.
+Unlike Theorem~\ref{thm:6D}, complete determination is done by additional geometric statements.
+We commence by stating the below theorem. \begin{thm} Any boundary point of $\pi_3\left(\mathcal{G}_3(t_f)\right)$ can be reached by the curves of length $t_f$ belonging to the following classes: CS, CC, or their subsegments.
+Moreover, curves of CC that are necessary to reach the boundary points are limited to planar curves. \end{thm} \begin{pf*}{Proof.} The proof is based on application of Theorem~\ref{thm:2}.
+As stated below Theorem~\ref{thm:2}, the only additional condition compared to Theorem~\ref{thm:1} is that the adjoint response corresponding to the state variables being dropped by the projection vanishes as a covector at $t_f$.
+Under our setting, since $\pi_3: \mathbb{R}^3 \times \mathbb{S}^2 \mapsto \mathbb{R}^3$, we set $M_1 = \mathbb{R}^3$ and $M_2 = \mathbb{S}^2$ where $M_1$ and $M_2$ are as in Theorem~\ref{thm:2}.
+Then, we can continue upon the proof of Theorem~\ref{thm:6D} with an additional condition that $\boldsymbol{\mu}(t_f)$ is a zero covector in $T^*_{\boldsymbol{y}(t_f)}\mathbb{S}^2$.
+As confirmed along Eq.~\eqref{eq:nontriviality}, $\boldsymbol{\mu}(t_f)$ vanishes if and only if $\boldsymbol{W}(t_f) = 0$.
+Since the structure of nice trajectories are independent with this condition, part 1 in the proof of Theorem~\ref{thm:6D} holds analogously.
+Thus, it suffices to redo the proof of part 2 with an additional condition of $\boldsymbol{W}(t_f) = 0$.